 As you walk the gently rising mine track from just outside Braithwaite village, it is hard to believe that this beautiful area of the Lake District fells was once the backdrop to a mining industry.
 Hugging the side of the fell with the winding beck below, you are lead to the head of the Coledale valley and the sheer dark face of Force Crag.
 For over 200 years men have worked in this isolated spot digging for lead in the early years and then later barites and zinc.

 This is a fantastic spot for a great view, just a short stroll across flower-studded pasture to a rocky headland looking out to sea.
 Time your visit right, after the daytime walkers have gone home, and you will experience an amazing sunset, surrounded by calling birds including oystercatchers and curlews on the sands, warblers and blackbirds on the land, with the sea lapping below.
 Explore secluded paths between the bushes and find the hidden ways down to pebble beaches, where children (and adults) can beachcomb and rock-scramble.
 Or find the Giant’s Seat and sit for a while, soaking up the peace.
 Jack Scout is a great place to view the Lakeland hills and the surrounding countryside.
 See stunning sunsets from this area, and also see the tidal bore.

 Just a short walk from Ambleside you’ll find Stagshaw Garden, an informal woodland garden which in the spring and summer bursts into life with an absolute blaze of colour and wonderful scents.
 The rambling paths and unusual combination of shrubs, trees and plants give this garden an enchanted feel, with a different delight around each corner.

 Looking for a relaxing Lake District break in Windermere, Keswick or Threlkeld?
-Enjoy a luxury mini-break at our collection of beautiful Lake District cottages.
+Enjoy a luxury mini-break at our collection of beautiful Cumbrian cottages.